 We left Perth by train for the South West where we had leased a small farm for five years, it had ten acres of orchard and we ran a few sheep, had three cows and six pigs.
 I learnt to milk the cows, use a separator and make butter in a churn.
 Also make yeast from hops and sugar and water, put into bottles with the corks wired down.
 I used the yeast when ready to make bread I also fed the pigs.
 I, who had, in England, never done a menial task not even peeled a potato.
 As well as all that I gave birth to my first child [Barbara].

 Was not that quite an achievement for a young Pommie bride?

-The St Georges Terrace end of London Court
+The St Georges Terrace entrance to London Court

 The Penguin Club of Australia conferred Life Membership on Rosaline Florence Braine "for her outstanding service to the Club".

 The [Perth] Repertory Club (Incorporated) and other groups.

 Rosaline Braine held a Teachers Diploma in Elocution from the Trinity College of Music, London and was admitted to the position of Licentiate (LTCL) in December 1922.
 The examiner was Dr C Edgar Ford.